Once you submit your application, most sections are locked to prevent edits. Updates you can make include:

-- Adding programs whose deadlines have not yet passed.
+- Adding programs with deadlines that have not yet passed.

-- Editing or deleting a reference whose status remains incomplete.
+- Editing or deleting evaluations that remain incomplete.

-- Adding new test scores, experiences, achievements, and certifications (you are unable to edit or delete existing entries).
+- Adding new test scores, experiences, achievements, and/or certifications (you are unable to edit or delete existing entries).

 - Editing program materials for schools you have not yet submitted to (programs you have already submitted to will be locked).